castorini/pyserini/docs/conceptual-framework.md

 Conceptually, you've computed the BM25 document vector of every document in the collection and stored them in a data structure called an inverted index.
 (Actually, in reality, the inverted index only stores component statistics that allow you to reconstruct the BM25 document vectors.)

-With the `IndexReader` class in Pyserini, you can materialize (i.e., reconstruct) the BM25 document vcetor for particular document:
+With the `IndexReader` class in Pyserini, you can materialize (i.e., reconstruct) the BM25 document vector for a particular document:

 ```python
 from pyserini.index.lucene import IndexReader